ibm-cloud-docs/ssh-keys/generating-and-using-ssh-keys-remote-host-authentication.md

 ```
 {: codeblock}

-As you can see, there is not a prompt for the password when ssh-ing in to the remote host.
+You aren't prompted for the password when you ssh in to the remote host.

 ## SSH keys with a passphrase
 {: #ssh-keys-with-a-passphrase}

-Providing a passphrase for your SSH key provides an additional layer of security, but it can also cause issues when you are trying to run automated scripts that require using the protected key.
+Providing a passphrase for your SSH key provides an extra layer of security, but it can also cause issues when you are run automated scripts that require the protected key.

-The ssh-agent can manage your keys for you.
+The ssh-agent can manage your keys.
 You enter the passphrase once.
 The ssh-agent keeps your key in its memory and pulls it up when needed.
-To have ssh-agent manage your keys issue the following command:
+If you want the ssh-agent manage your keys, issue the following command:

 ```text
 eval $(ssh-agent)
 ```
 {: pre}

-After the program starts using the ssh-add command to add your public key to the agent, the ssh-add utility searches for default keynames, of which id_rsa is one, and adds them to the ssh-agent.
+After the program starts the ssh-add command to add your public key to the agent, the ssh-add utility searches for default keynames, of which `id_rsa` is one, and adds them to the ssh-agent.
 After you type your password, the "unlocked" key is stored with ssh-agent and can be used to authenticate against other servers.

 ```text
 root@bck1:~# ssh-add